Shade , drop and prune

 Paired with the Prune tool, trees will soon recover from the tyranny you impose on them.
 Gaping holes will soon fill up, all thanks to the shade calculation!

-Regenerative branches, or watershoots as they are often called, usually develop after damage caused by lightning, storms and falling neighbor trees.
-Although watershoots are natural, they are a common but unwanted sight on the trunks of city trees.
-The extreme pruning imposed on city dwelling trees is often the cause of many watershoots.
+Regenerative branches develop after damage caused by lightning, storms and falling neighbor trees.
+Although regenerative branches are natural and quite common, they are an unwanted sight on the trunks of city trees.
+And it is the extreme pruning imposed on city dwelling trees that causes many regenerative branches along the trunk.
 Use Auto Prune > Low for regular maintenance of your trunks.

 We humans usually don’t eat the branches, but we do also remove the lower branches on the trees in our cities, parks and along the roads.
 We need trees in our cities, but they do take a lot of space.
 By removing lower branches we regain that space and get clear views and room for traffic and people to pass – plus we remove the risk of unsafe branches.